awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 For more information about PostgreSQL event triggers, see [Event Triggers](https://www.postgresql.org/docs/current/static/event-triggers.html) in the PostgreSQL documentation\.

 There are several limitations to using PostgreSQL event triggers on Amazon RDS\.
 These include:
 + You cannot create event triggers on read replicas\.
 You can, however, create event triggers on a read replica master\.
 The event triggers are then copied to the read replica\.
 The event triggers on the read replica don't fire on the read replica when changes are pushed from the master\.
 However, if the read replica is promoted, the existing event triggers fire when database operations occur\.
 + To perform a major version upgrade to a PostgreSQL DB instance that uses event triggers, you must delete the event triggers before you upgrade the instance\.

 ##### Huge Pages for Amazon RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.HugePages"></a>

 Amazon RDS for PostgreSQL supports multiple page sizes for PostgreSQL versions 9\.4\.11 and later, 9\.5\.6 and later, and 9\.6\.2 and later\.
 This support includes 4 K and 2 MB page sizes\.

 Huge pages reduce overhead when using large contiguous chunks of memory\.
 You allocate huge pages for your application by using calls to *mmap* or *SYSV* shared memory\.
 You enable huge pages on an Amazon RDS for PostgreSQL database by using the `huge_pages` parameter\.
-Set this parameter to "on" to use huge pages; the default value is "off\."
+Set this parameter to "on" to enable huge pages\.

+For PostgreSQL versions 10 and above, huge pages are enabled for all instance classes\.
+For PostgreSQL versions below 10, huge pages are enabled by default for db\.r4\.\*, db\.m4\.16xlarge, and db\.m5\.\* instance classes\.
+For other instance classes, huge pages are disabled by default\.

 When you set the `huge_pages` parameter to "on," Amazon RDS uses huge pages based on the available shared memory\.
 If the DB instance is unable to use huge pages due to shared memory constraints, Amazon RDS prevents the instance from starting and sets the status of the DB instance to an incompatible parameters state\.
 In this case, you can set the `huge_pages` parameter to "off" to allow Amazon RDS to start the DB instance\.